MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 ### Export the root CA certificate from your IoT Hub

-Using a machine with access to your Azure Stack Hub instance, export the IoT Hub root CA certificate in PEM format.
+Using a machine with access to your Azure Stack Hub, export the IoT Hub root CA certificate in PEM format.
 The following example shows how to export the certificate using either a [Microsoft Edge](https://www.microsoft.com/edge) or [Google Chrome](https://www.google.com/chrome/index.html) browser:

    1. On the **Overview** page of your IoT Hub, use the **Copy** button to the right of the **Hostname** property to copy the IoT Hub hostname to the clipboard: